shreyabpatil/TransportaionSystem/README.md

 # TransportaionSystem
-This project is related to Transportation System where we can fetch, insert, update and deleete trailer details like its origin, destination, trailer number, total packages from MySQL database.
+This project is related to Transportation System where we can fetch, insert, update and delete trailer details like its origin, destination, trailer number, total packages from MySQL database.
 Here, I have created Rest API's as below:
-1. Post API: We can insert data into MySQL database
+1. Post API: Is used to insert data into database
-2. Get API: We can fetch data of trailer based on id or all trailers from MySQL database
+2. Get API: Is used to fetch data related to trailer based on id or all trailers from database
-3. Put API: We can update data of MySQL database
+3. Put API: Is used to update data of database
-4. Delete API: We can delete data from MySQL database
+4. Delete API: Is used to delete data from database